Frequently Asked Questions

 - MOVEMENT ACROSS STATE OR SCHOOL DISTRICT LINES: Parent/guardian or youth who have moved anytime during the past three years across state or school district lines.

-- PURPOSE OF MOVEMENT: Parent or youth who moved and have worked a temporary or seasonal job in agriculture, fishing or related Industries.
+- AGRICULTURAL WORK: Parent or youth has worked a temporary or seasonal job in agriculture, fishing or related Industries.
 Agriculturally related work includes the following activities:

-- WHO DETERMINES ELIGIBLITY: State trained MEP Recruiters/Advocates are responsible for the identification and recruitment of eligible migrant students and their families.
+- WHO DETERMINES ELIGIBILITY: State trained MEP Recruiters/Advocates are responsible for the identification and recruitment of eligible migrant students and their families.

 How are the migrant students recruited and served by MEP?